depthfirstlearning/depthfirstlearning.com/_posts/2018-07-10-DeepStack.markdown

      contradiction.
      </p>
      </details>
-  2. Why must there always exist at least one Pareto Optimal Strategy in which all players adopt pure strategies?
+  2. Why must there always exist at least one Pareto optimal strategy in which all players adopt pure strategies?
   3. Why in common-payoff games do all Pareto optimal strategies have the same payoff?
      <details><summary>Solution</summary>